 PS – The Adidas Adipower is also a noteworthy deadlifting shoe.
 However, because of it's more narrow toe box and raised heel, they are more suitable for squats.
 But, some lifters like deadlifting in these as well.

 My favorite deadlift shoes are the Nike Metcon 4 Premium Cross-Training shoes.
 They were initially created for CrossFit and functional fitness in mind but not specifically powerlifting.

 Nevertheless, powerlifters eventually recognized their value for both squats and deadlifts.
 As a result, they have achieved a broader audience in the powerlifting community as Nike deadlift shoes.
-They are great for beginner to advanced lifters.
+They are great for beginners to advanced lifters.

 The base of the shoe has a slight heel-to-toe drop of 4 mm.
 As a result, these flat shoes are perfect for squats and deadlifts.

 Also, the elastic outsole material gives phenomenal footing.
 It's a steady shoe as the Metcons achieve a secure fit around the foot because of Nike's Flywire feature.
 The Flywire thread, composed of Vectran or nylon, minimizes weight and maximizes support.

 This Flywire, along with the binding framework, helps keep your foot secure and locked into place.
 Even though they do not have metatarsal straps, they still feel stable and grounded.

 I know, because Nike Metcon 4 are the shoes I wear for squats and deadlifts.
 Switching from running shoes to deadlift shoes eliminated the knee pain I was experiencing on squats and deadlifts.
 This is why Nike Metcon 4 are great shoes for squats and deadlifts.
 I highly recommend them.